milvus-io/milvus-sdk-go/docs/load_partitions.md

 ## Params

-- `ctx` context.Context, context to control API invocation process;

-- `collName` string, collection name to load;

-- `paritionNames` slice of string, partition names to load;

-- `async` bool, switch value of the sync/async behavior, note that the deadline of context is not applied in sync load

 | Parameter    | Description                                                  | Type                     |
 | ------------ | ------------------------------------------------------------ | ------------------------ |
 | `ctx`        | Context to control API invocation process                    | context.Context          |